paulrhee502/Synthetic_city_generation/README.md

 2. **test_custom_all.py** tests the above trained model on real images.

 3. **iou.py** calculates either a pure average or weighted IoU for a given output result file from testing.

+4. **crop_single.py** crops a single image based on given corner to start cropping at and desired subsection.
+Useful for zooming in on maps created by *visualize_predictions.py*

+5. **visualize_predictions.py** allows the user to automatically compare model predictions to ground truths and then map the difference in color.
+Different types of errors are displayed in different colors, so you can visually compare performance.